sqlhabit/sql-mdn-docs/README.md

 The main entry point is the [pages folder](https://github.com/sqlhabit/sql-mdn-docs/tree/main/pages) – it contains Markdown files for all pages shown on https://www.sqlhabit.com/mdn.

-A page file consists of 2 parts: [YAML](https://en.wikipedia.org/wiki/YAML) config on top of the page:
+A page file consists of 2 parts: [YAML](https://en.wikipedia.org/wiki/YAML) config on top of the page

 ```
 ---
 published_at: 2024-03-23 09:00
 slug: and
-compatibility_key: and
 type: operator
 name: AND
 title: AND operator in SQL